eye-division/adventure-places/_projects/example-project2.md

 _comments:
   title: Page title
   permalink: Be careful editing this
+  project_date: Date project started (shown as Month Year)
+  project_to_date: Project end date (shown as Month Year)
   display_image: Show the featured image at the top of the page
   main_image_path: Image used to represent your page
+  order_number: How projects are ordered
   images: Add and edit images here
   description_markdown: Short text used on summary page
 ---